Bill Putnam: Military service

-Illinois (1946-1957)
+Illinois (1946–1957)

-In 1946, Putnam founded Universal Recording Corporation in Evanston, Illinois, to pursue both the development of specialized recording equipment and new recording techniques.
-Putnam secured a lucrative contract to record and delay broadcast transcriptions shows for the ABC radio network.
+In 1946, Putnam founded Universal Recording Corporation in Evanston, Illinois to pursue the development of specialized recording equipment and new recording techniques.
+He secured a lucrative contract to record and delay broadcast transcriptions shows for the ABC radio network.

-In 1947, Putnam moved Universal Recording to the 42nd floor of the Chicago Civic Opera Building, and struck a deal with The Harmonicats to help facilitate a recording session and record release in exchange for a portion of the sales of the record.
+In 1947, Putnam moved Universal Recording to the 42nd floor of the Chicago Civic Opera Building striking a deal with The Harmonicats to help facilitate a recording session and record release in exchange for a portion of the sales of the record.
 His use of the building's bathroom as an echo chamber for the recording of Peg o' My Heart was the first artistic use of artificial reverb in a popular song.
-The song sold 1.4 million copies, inspiring Putnam to establish the Vitacoustic and Universal Records labels and attracting new clients to record with Putnam at Universal Recording.
+The song sold 1.4 million copies, inspiring Putnam to establish the Vitacoustic and Universal Records labels and attracted new clients to record with Putnam at Universal Recording.

-That same year, Putnam made the first recording of a single artist singing more than one line on a recording made with Patti Page and George Barnes, who suggested the "duet."
-Page sang one vocal line of "Confess", and the second part was recorded onto a large 17.25" disc, then played back as she sang the main vocal line; the two vocals and accompaniment being wedded onto a wire recorder.
+In the same year, Putnam made the first recording of a single artist singing more than one line on a recording; it was recorded with Patti Page and George Barnes, who suggested the "duet."
+Page sang one vocal line of "Confess" and the second part was recorded onto a large 17.25" disc, then played back as she sang the main vocal line; the two vocals and accompaniment were wedded onto a wire recorder.
 Shortly thereafter, Les Paul utilized his own technique for multiplying guitars and vocals, using magnetic tape.